yakkomajuri/yakkomajuri.github.io/pages/blog/dd2-thread-pool.md

 1. PostHog receives an event
 2. This event is passed to a plugin for processing
-3. This plugin voids a promise aimed at sending it to BigQuery
+3. This plugin voids a promise sending a POST request to BigQuery with the event
 4. The worker marks the task as complete and goes on to look for new tasks
 5. The event loop is blocked for 45 seconds
 6. A new event comes in, and a new task is picked up
 7. When it gets a chance, the event loop tries to handle the callback from the voided promise
-8. As it goes to handle the callback, our wrapper forces a timeout and the plugin errors
+8. As it goes to handle the callback from the request, our wrapper forces a timeout and the plugin errors (despite the request having completed successfully)
+9. Our retry logic was triggered and the event was exported twice

 ## When the lack of load is the problem

 Now, the reason this affected our clients' instances more than our Cloud instance is because the Piscina worker will only block the event loop when it is looking for new tasks.
 If it is processing a task, it will be able to handle the background callbacks and such normally.

-So, while Cloud we process hundreds of thousands of events per minute, with each event potentially triggering multiple tasks, some of our clients could feasibly go 30 seconds without a worker receiving a task, thus triggering this issue.
+So, while on Cloud we process hundreds of thousands of events per minute, with each event potentially triggering multiple tasks, some of our clients could feasibly go 30 seconds without a worker receiving a task, thus triggering this issue.

-This is tricky, because upon seeing something a timeout error, you might think you should scale _up_, as is the solution for other similar issues we have faced that cause timeouts.
+This is tricky, because upon seeing something like a timeout error, you might think you should scale _up_, as is the solution for other similar issues we have faced that cause timeouts.

-However, if you scale vertically, we'll add more threads to the plugin server (`n(threads) == n(cpus)`), and if you scale horizontally, we'll also be running more worker threads.
+However, if you scale vertically, we'll add more threads to the plugin server - the default setting is `n(threads) == n(cpus)` - and if you scale horizontally, we'll also be running more worker threads.

 As such, you're increasing the chance that a given worker will have to wait 30 or more seconds for a task.